Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 You can use an action to shift shape into a Giant Constrictor Snake (see Basic Rules or Monster Manual for statistics) for up to an hour.
 You gain 60 temporary hit points and once you no longer have any temporary hit points you shift back.
 You can also use an action to shift back, immediately losing any remaining temporary hit points.
 You can use this blessing once and regain the ability to use it again when you finish a long rest.

+\columnbreak

+<div style='margin-top:435px'></div>

 #### Blessing of Kimbul

-Your Dexterity score increases by 2, up toa maximum of 22.
+Your Dexterity score increases by 2, up to a maximum of 22.

-\columnbreak

-<div style='margin-top:360px'></div>

 #### Blessing of G'huun

-You can cast the *contagion* spell once and regain the ability to cast it again when you finish a long rest.
+You can cast the *contagion* spell once, without expending a spell slot, and regain the ability to cast it again when you finish a long rest.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.

 #### Blessing of Gonk

-You know the *druidcraft* cantrip.
-In addition you are proficient in the Survival skill and your proficiency bonus is doubled when making a Wisdom (Survival) check to follow tracks or hunt wild game.
+You know the *druidcraft* cantrip and two other cantrips of your choice from the druid spell list (choosen when you gain this blessing).
+Charisma, Intelligence or Wisdom is your spellcasting modifier for these spell, chosen when you gain this blessing.
+In addition you are proficient in the Survival skill you, always succeed when making a Wisdom (Survival) check to track creatures that have not covered their tracks using magic, and you can roll Wisdom (Survival) to try to track magically covered tracks.

 #### Blessing of Gral